TeamViewer promptly issues a patch to fix the vulnerability

 Those users who have configured TeamViewer to accept automatic updates will get the patch delivered automatically; however, it could take up to three to seven days for the patches before the update is installed.
 For those who do not have automatic updates set will be notified when an update is available.

-Nelson, security researcher with Arbor Networks and the ASERT Research team who reviewed the PoC advises users patch for the bug fast.
+Nelson, a security researcher with Arbor Networks and the ASERT Research team who reviewed the PoC advises users patch for the bug fast.
 “Typically, these type bugs are leveraged quickly and broadly until they are patched,” he said.
 “This bug will be of particular interest to attackers carrying out malicious tech support scams.
-Attacker will no longer need to trick the victim into giving control of the system or running malicious software, instead they will be able to use this bug to gain access themselves,” he said.
+The attacker will no longer need to trick the victim into giving control of the system or running malicious software, instead, they will be able to use this bug to gain access themselves,” he said.